Kartiksood10/Multi-Agent-RAG-Chatbot/README.md

 # 🤖 Multi-Agent RAG Chatbot

-A multi-agent RAG chatbot built with LangChain, LangGraph, and NVIDIA NIM, featuring router-based orchestration, LLM-as-a-judge evaluation, and human oversight for safe and grounded responses.
+A Multi-agent RAG chatbot built with LangChain, LangGraph, and NVIDIA NIM, featuring router-based orchestration, LLM-as-a-judge evaluation, and human oversight for safe and grounded responses.

 ## 🧠 Architecture